sulu/sulu/UPGRADE.md

 app/console doctrine:phpcr:migrator:migrate
 ```

+Consider that the URL is now stored including the scheme (http://, ftp://, and so on), and therefore must not be
+appended in the Twig template anymore.

 ### Media Metadata
 Copyright field is now available in the metadata of medias.
 Therefore you have to update you database: